 SENTINEL-2 is a European wide-swath, high-resolution, multi-spectral imaging mission.
 The full mission specification of the twin satellites flying in the same orbit but phased at 180°, is designed to give a high revisit frequency of 5 days at the Equator.

 SENTINEL-2 carries an optical instrument payload that samples 13 spectral bands: four bands at 10 m, six bands at 20 m and three bands at 60 m spatial resolution.
 The orbital swath width is 290 km.

 Figure 1: The Twin-Satellite SENTINEL-2 Orbital Configuration (courtesy Astrium GmbH)

-The twin satellites of SENTINEL-2 provides continuity of SPOT and LANDSAT by continuing to provide similar types of image data and contributing to ongoing multispectral observations.
-These satellites are used to support a variety of services and applications such as land management, agriculture and forestry, disaster control, humanitarian relief operations, risk mapping and security concerns.
+The SENTINEL-2 twin satellites carry on the legacy of SPOT and LANDSAT by continuing to provide similar types of image data and contributing to ongoing multispectral observations.
+These satellites are used to support a variety of services and applications offered by Copernicus, including land management, agriculture, forestry, disaster control, humanitarian relief operations, risk mapping, and security concerns.

 Each of the satellites in the SENTINEL-2 mission carries a single payload: the Multi-Spectral Instrument (MSI).